kalleguld/react-props/README.md

 # react-props

-Offers a slightly better way of managing state in react.
+A slightly better way of managing state in react.

 Start by calling `const p = useProp('asdf')`, which returns a `Prop<string>`.
 Pass the prop to an `<Input>` with `<Input prop={p}>`.